 3D rendering basics

 Modern graphic design programs allow artists and designers to use a new kind of canvas.
 3D rendering is the next step evolution of computer technology.
 So what is 3D rendering in simple terms?

 3D rendering (and its first cousin 3D animation) is a 2-dimensional representation of objects based on a computer wireframe model.
 Color, lighting, texture, shadows, and material are added to the wireframe to create lifelike images.

 Perhaps the most widely known use of 3D technology is associated with movies and television.
-The Toy Story animated movies are a great example.
+The Toy Story movies are a great example.

 3D rendering is also used for live-action films.
 If you think your favorite actors from the Marvel movies are actually fighting those battles with intergalactic bad guys, think again.
 A lot of the “action” is created using 3D animation.

 In order to create 3D renderings, you need two types of computer software: modelers and renderers.

 There are 3 steps needed to create a 3D image.
 Let’s break them down.